sifteo/thundercracker/docs/doxygen/src/gfx.md

 The Sifteo::BG0ROMDrawable class understands the Video RAM layout used in the BG0_ROM mode, plus it understands the ROM tileset layout enough to draw text and progress bars.
 You can find an instance of this class as the *bg0rom* member inside Sifteo::VideoBuffer.

-- __Warning:__ Currently the ROM tileset artwork has not been finalized, so applications must not rely on specific tile indices.
+@warning Currently the ROM tileset artwork has not been finalized, so applications must not rely on specific tile indices.
 It is important to use only the public functions in Sifteo::BG0ROMDrawable.

 ## SOLID